 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-However, choosing the best VPN service for your needs can feel like an impossible task because of the thousands of options out there.
+However, choosing the best VPN service can feel like an impossible task because there are thousands of options to choose from.

 - ExpressVPN – The most versatile VPN service

 - Cyberghost – The most feature-rich VPN service

 - TunnelBear VPN – The best VPN service for beginners

 - IPVanish – The best for unlimited device connections